 Expected closing costsThere are certain expected expenses related to closing the sale of a house.
-These fees are commonly split between the buyer and seller, as spelled out in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through your transaction.
+These expenses are commonly divided between the buyer and seller, as directed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help guide you through the transaction.